Greek gods and mythology

 - Write your own myth – choose a setting, god and monster to get yourself started

-- Make a Grecian vase and a Medusa mask
+- Make a Grecian vase of your own

 - Take a myth-writing workshop